 In the MSR task, sample stimuli were 2-D compound objects that combined the features of the delayed recall stimuli: patches of moving, colored dots.
-After two samples were presented, a relevance cue indicated what would be the critical to-be-remembered information for that trial: cues indicating "<First>" or "<Second>" designated one of the two initially presented stimuli (i.e., the "Bound" condition); whereas cues indicating "<Color>" or "<Direction>" designated one of the two initially presented features (i.e., the "Unbound" condition).
-Then, the remainder of all trials unfolded with two serially occurring sequences of prioritization cue-delay-probe (Figure 1), with each prioritization cue indicating which feature would be tested by the ensuing recall probe.
-The logic was that memory load was equated across both conditions - four feature tokens were initially presented, then the relevance cue indicated which two of these four were relevant for the trial, presumably reducing the memory load to two feature tokens - and the factor of principal theoretical interest was whether the two trial-relevant feature tokens were bound together in the same object or were drawn from two discrete objects.
-(Note that in this design, the factor boundedness is confounded with category homogeneity, in that Bound trials always required memory for a color and a direction, whereas Unbound trials always required memory for two colors or for two directions.
-However, because previous studies have shown a drop-to-baseline of the MVPA decodability of the UMI regardless of whether the two (unbound) memory items are drawn from the same or from different categories (LaRocque et al., 2013; Larocque et al., 2017; Lewis-Peacock & Postle, 2012), this confound was deemed unlikely to complicate the interpretation of the results.)
+After two samples were presented, a "relevance cue" indicated what would be the critical to-be-remembered information for that trial: cues indicating "(First)" or "(Second)" designated one of the two initially presented stimuli (i.e., the Bound condition); whereas cues indicating "(Color)" or "(Direction)" designated one of the two initially presented features (i.e., the Unbound condition).
+Then, the remainder of all trials unfolded with two serially occurring sequences of "prioritization cue"-delay-probe (Figure 1), with each prioritization cue indicating which feature would be tested by the ensuing recall probe.
+The logic was that memory load was equated across both conditions-four feature tokens were initially presented, then the "relevance cue" indicated which two of these four were relevant for the trial, presumably reducing the memory load to two feature tokens-and the factor of principal theoretical interest was whether the two trialrelevant feature tokens were bound together in the same object or were drawn from two discrete objects.
+Note that, in this design, the factor boundedness is confounded with category homogeneity, in that Bound trials always required memory for a color and a direction whereas Unbound trials always required memory for two colors or for two directions.
+However, because previous studies have shown a drop-to-baseline of the MVPA decodability of the UMI regardless of whether the two (unbound) memory items are drawn from the same or from different categories (LaRocque et al., 2013, 2017; Lewis-Peacock & Postle, 2012), this confound was deemed unlikely to complicate the interpretation of the results.

-Whereas relevance cues presented a single word displayed in brackets -- "<First>" or "<Second>" for Bound trials; "<Direction>" or "<Color>" for Unbound trials -- priority cues used the same four words but without brackets.
-Note that the same word could never appear as both types of cue on the same trial (i.e., after a relevance cue of "<First>" or "<Second>", the subsequent priority cues could only be "Direction" or "Color", and vice versa).
-In both conditions, priority cue 2 was equally likely to cue the feature token that had or that had not been cued by priority cue 1, resulting in 20 "stay" trials -- in which the same feature token was probed twice -- and 20 "switch" trials, per cell in our design.
-The total duration of a trial was 52 seconds, with subjects performing 160 trials in randomized order across 16 blocks of 10 trials each.
-All stimulus parameters were the same as in the delayed-recall task unless specified otherwise, and trial timing is illustrated in Figure 1.
+Whereas "relevance cues" presented a single word displayed in brackets-"(First)" or "(Second)" for Bound trials; "(Direction)" or "(Color)" for Unbound trials-"priority cues" used the same four words but without brackets.
+Note that the same word could never appear as both types of cues on the same trial (i.e., after a "relevance cue" of "(First)" or "(Second)," the subsequent "priority cues" could only be "Direction" or "Color," and vice versa).
+In both conditions, Priority Cue 2 was equally likely to cue the feature token that had or that had not been cued by Priority Cue 1, resulting in 20 "stay" trials-in which the same feature token was probed twice-and 20 "switch" trials, per cell in our design.
+The total duration of a trial was 52 sec, with participants performing 160 trials in randomized order across 16 blocks of 10 trials each.
+All stimulus parameters were the same as in the delayed recall task unless specified otherwise, and trial timing is illustrated in Figure 1.
 Both feature dimensions were randomly drawn (with replacement) from the full 360° of their respective feature spaces, in increments of 1°.
-The feature orientations of the second sample were constrained to a minimum angular separation of 40° relative to the first sample.
+The feature values of the second sample were constrained to a minimum angular separation of 40° relative to the first sample.